-Short-Term Rental Assistance: Seattle Housing Authority provides funding for short-term shallow rental assistance through a cooperative initiative to reduce and prevent homelessness through targeted housing assistance and services.
+• Short-Term Rental Assistance: Seattle Housing Authority may provide funding for short-term shallow rental assistance through cooperative community initiatives to help families, students, adults, and youth obtain and retain housing.
 (MTW Strategy #18.H.01.
 Implemented in 2013.)

 Short-term assistance strategies contribute to self sufficiency by providing youth and adults with the services and financial assistance that they need to remain stable in their housing and/or to obtain housing.